andulval/crwn-clothing-v2/README.md

 Crwn-clothing is an E-commerce application similar to Shopify using React, Redux, React Router, Context API, Firebase, Stripe + more.
 Users can add products to cart and make test payments.
-The project is an extension of the web application made during Complete React Developer course  by ZTM on the Udemy platform.

 ## 🚀 Functionalities